Feb 2017

 OntoSpy v.1.7.4

 A new version of OntoSpy (1.7.4) is available online.
-OntoSpy is a lightweight Python library and command line tool for inspecting and visualising vocabularies encoded in the RDF family of languages.
+OntoSpy is a lightweight Python library and command-line tool for inspecting and visualizing vocabularies encoded in the RDF family of languages.

 This version includes a hugely improved API for creating nice-looking HTML or Markdown documentation for an ontology, which takes advantage of frameworks like Bootstrap and Bootswatch.

-You can take a look at the examples page to see what I'm taking about.
+You can take a look at the examples page to see what I'm talking about.

 Screen Shot 2017 02 26 at 21 26 22